Streetcars in Washington, D.C.: Remnants

-Street cars
+Streetcars

 After the system was abandoned, several hundred cars were cut in half at the center door and scrapped.
-Others were sold: 101 to Barcelona where some continued in service until 1971; 71 to Sarajevo where they ran until 1983 and nine were converted to the only articulated PCC streetcars; and 15 to Fort Worth, Texas, where they ran on the Tandy Center Subway until it shut down in 2002.
+Others were sold.
+Barcelona's system bought 101 cars, some of which operated until 1971; Sarajevo ran 71 cars until 1983, including nine that were turned into the only articulated PCC streetcars.
+Fort Worth, Texas, bought 15 that ran on the Tandy Center Subway until it shut down in 2002.

-About 20 streetcars remain in existence, none in active daily operation.
-One Capital Transit PCC car has been restored and operates occasional special service in Sarajevo.
-One of the trams sold to Fort Worth, Capital Transit 1551, was repainted and transferred to the McKinney heritage streetcar in Dallas in 2002, but has been out of service since 2006 with mechanical and electrical problems.
+About 20 streetcars remain in existence, none in daily operation.
+One restored Capital Transit PCC car runs in occasional special service in Sarajevo.
+One of the Fort Worth trams, Capital Transit 1551, was repainted and transferred to the McKinney heritage streetcar in Dallas in 2002, but has been out of service since 2006 with mechanical and electrical problems.

 Others serve as museum pieces.
-The only Washington streetcar still in the District is Capital Traction 303, on display in the Smithsonian's National Museum of American History.
-The Smithsonian also preserved Washington and Georgetown 212.
-The car is in storage at the Smithsonian's facility in Suitland, Maryland.
+The only Washington streetcar still in the District is Capital Traction 303, on display in the Smithsonian Institution's National Museum of American History.
+The Smithsonian also holds Washington and Georgetown 212 in storage at its facility in Suitland, Maryland.

 Others are preserved, in various conditions, at the National Capital Trolley Museum in Colesville, Maryland, including D.C.
-Transit/Capital Transit 1101, 1430, and 1540; Capital Traction 522, 27 (ex-DC Transit 766) and 09; and WR&E 650.
+Transit/Capital Transit 1101, 1430, and 1540; Capital Traction 522, 27 (ex-DC Transit 766) and 09; and WREC 650.
 Three more were destroyed in a fire on September 28, 2003.
 In July 2020, the museum acquired DC Transit 1470 from the Virginia Museum of Transportation in Roanoke, Virginia.

 Farther from D.C., Capital Transit 010 (a snow sweeper) is in the collection of the Connecticut Trolley Museum.
 D.C.
 Transit 1304 is at the Seashore Trolley Museum in Kennebunkport, Maine.

-Three of the Ft.
-Worth cars are held in storage by North Texas Historic Transportation with plans to place them in a yet-to-be-built museum.
+Three of the Fort Worth cars are held in storage by North Texas Historic Transportation for inclusion in a planned museum.
 One of the Tandy Center cars is preserved by Leonard's Museum.
-Two of the Barcelona cars are privately owned and stored in Madrid, Spain and Ejea de los Caballeros, Spain.
+Two of the Barcelona cars are privately owned and stored in Madrid, Spain, and Ejea de los Caballeros, Spain.
 Another two are in the Museu del Transport in Castellar de n'Hug, Spain.